john-light/BYOB/chapter_3_storing,_receiving,_and_sending_bitcoin.md

 <i>Paper and USB wallet backups.</i>[^22]

-<i>Use the checklist in Appendix A to make sure you have taken the proper steps to securing your private keys before attempting to receive bitcoin for long-term storage using your bitcoin wallet.
+<i>Use the checklist in Appendix A to make sure you have taken the proper steps to securing your private keys before attempting to receive bitcoin for long-term storage using your bitcoin wallet.</i>

 ## Receiving Bitcoin
 After bitcoin private keys are secured, the corresponding public address can be used to reliably receive bitcoin.
 To receive bitcoin directly to an address, open a bitcoin wallet, navigate to the “receive” tab, copy one of the addresses listed, and send the address to whoever or whatever is sending you bitcoin.